asadhameed/react-native-course/06 buildingCustomExpress_UserTracking/track-client/README.md

 - 8. Import/export is function then use export default, if return object then should write export const {variable1} (LocationContext.js)
 - 9. When user click on create A task then start recording the current location and if the user move to other pages then stop the recording (TrackCreateScreen.js) use navigation.isFocused() or useIsFocused hook from @react-navigation/native.
 - 10. setInterval is not working properly in react native application therefore i increase time (test/\_mockLocation.js)
+- 11. When callback is change Value inside in useEffect then it's not change the value (TrackCreateScreen.js comments area).
+So use the useCallback hooks from react.
+(Buggy UseEffects, Understanding Stale References, Kind of Fixed)

 ## Available Scripts